If you are looking for tips on how to make your microbiology dissertation

 Your microbiology dissertation research proposal should be informative.
 State why you intend to carry out research on the

-particular selected subject.
+particular selected topic.
 If for instance you intend to write a microbiology dissertation paper on the “emergence of yeast as a

 preservative in the baking industry.”
 Explain why you think it is important to write a paper on this topic.
 In addition, discuss